Coronavirus: How to protect your mental health

 "Agree regular check-in times and feel connected to the people around you," says Weatherley.

-It might end up actually feeling like quite a productive two weeks.
+For some people it might end up actually feeling like quite a productive or restful period.
 You could work through your to-do list or read a book you'd been meaning to get to.

 With weeks and months of the coronavirus pandemic ahead, it is important to have down time.
 Mind recommends continuing to access nature and sunlight wherever possible.
 Do exercise, eat well and stay hydrated.

 AnxietyUK suggests practising the "Apple" technique to deal with anxiety and worries.